-Original paper copies of reports will be kept in individual special needs files in the SENCo office.
+When an intervention is concluded the paperwork will be filed in the SEN folders in the SENCo office.

 Electronic copies of reports and IDPs will be stored in the Admin Folder on the school server in the child's folder.